lukasheinrich/remotedocker-demo/README.md

 # remotedocker-demo

-this is a proof-of-concept code for a remote interactive docker session.
-The client's TTY is connected via ZeroMQ sockets to ports that the server publishes.
-The client does not need to have any access to the machine running the server or the docker daemon, but just listens/posts to these ports.
+this is a proof-of-concept code for a remote interactive docker sessions for environments without a local docker installation and full access to a remote docker host.
+The client's TTY is connected to a `docker attach ...` process on the server via a ZeroMQ socket to a port that the server publishes.
+The client does not need to have any access to the machine running the server or the docker daemon, but just reads/writes to these ports.

 On the server side, a webserver spawns interactive docker session for a specified container/command pair upon a corresponding HTTP request by the client.  the interactive docker session is connected to a pseudo-terminal which itself talks to ZeroMQ on random ports to interact with the remote client.